DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Some websites which operate outside (or in 'gray zones') of copyright law are in fact art projects.
 In the 1990s the website 'textz.com', created by the Berlin-based artist Sebastian Luetgert, was the first website to offer books on culture, politics and media theory as simple, freely downloadable text files (incidentally, the name 'textz' was a pun on 'warez', a slang term for illegally copied software).
 Later, other websites such as AAAAARG[^aaaaarg.org] and Monoskop[^Monoskop] provided thematically linked collections of freely downloadable books on art, culture and media studies, with the stated goal of stimulating reading and discussion groups, or of offering a carefully hand-selected library according to the specific tastes of the website's owner.

-The most well-known of these is UbuWeb,[^Ubuweb] an website offering an encyclopedic scope of downloadable audio, video and plain-text versions of avant-garde art recordings, films and books.
+The most well-known of these is UbuWeb,[^Ubuweb] a website offering an encyclopedic scope of downloadable audio, video and plain-text versions of avant-garde art recordings, films and books.
 Most of the books fall in the category of small-edition artists' books and are presented here with the permission of the artists in question, who are not so concerned with potential loss of revenue since most of the works are officially out of print and never made any money even when they were commercially available.

 All these websites are operated much like small specialized bookstores - even though they don't sell anything.
 However they demonstrate the viability of an approach which is the complete opposite of that of mainstream businesses such as Amazon and bookfi.org - namely, offering a relatively small collection of personally selected publications.
 If the website enjoys a strong reputation, as in the case of UbuWeb, AAAAARG or Monoskop, users will regularly return to the site, and download and read works by authors they have never even heard of, simply based on the fact that the work is available on a site they trust.